chharvey/counterpoint/spec/lexical-structure.md

 CommentDoc ::= /*? following: #x0A [#x09#x20]* ?*/'"""' #x0A (/*? unequal: [#x09#x20]* '"""' ?*/[^#x03]* #x0A)? [#x09#x20]* '"""' /*? lookahead: #x0A ?*/
 ```
-Comments are pieces of code ignored by the compiler.
+Comments are tokens of arbitrary text,
-They are mainly used to add human-readable language to code,
+mainly used to add human-readable language to code
-which offer many benefits.
+or to provide other types of annotations.
 Comment tokens are not sent to the Solid parser.

 #### Line Comments